na-na-hi/renget/archive/c7bfn5.md

 “You have more than you know.”

 As they rounded the final turn, the canyon mouth opened to reveal the great brown sprawl of what was once Salt Lake City.
 Dots of green speckled the landscape, overgrowing the ruins of the southern suburbs.

 And then the leveled belt of land separating the ghost cities from Fort Christ.
-A modular wall was setup along the highways was a clear border for the Daxy settlement.
+A modular wall was set up along the highways as a clear border for the Daxy settlement.

 “It pains me to see it even now,” Kess breathed, looking at the flattened strip.
 It was an artificial no-man's-land.
 A scar caused by her people to establish a defensible position on the plains.